Law

 • The coursework requirements must be completed by the Faculty's Winter sessional deadline of the academic year of attendance; the thesis must be completed by July 31 of the academic year of attendance.

-• With approval of the Associate Dean, Graduate Studies at the Faculty of Law, the program may be taken on a part-time basis over two years, in which case the coursework requirements must be completed by the Faculty’s Winter sessional deadlines of the second academic year of attendance; the thesis must be completed by July 31 of the second academic year of attendance.
+• When the program is taken on a part-time basis, the program requirements must be completed over two years, and the coursework requirements must be completed by the Faculty's Winter sessional deadlines during Year 2.
+The thesis must be completed by July 31 of Year 2.

 LLM Program (No Concentration): Coursework-Only Option